ZhongRuoyu/Brainfuck/README.md

 Run `bf --help` to view the detailed help message on using the interpreter.

+To execute the interpreter, you may need to key in its path as well.

 ## Licence

 Copyright (c) 2021 Zhong Ruoyu.

-Unless otherwise stated, the files in this repository are licensed under the MIT License.
+Unless otherwise stated, the files in this repository are licensed under the [MIT License](/LICENSE).